-2 At the time of this Application, the Accounting Standard Board ("AcSB") has deferred mandatory has directed that all LDC's must adopt either IFRS or an alternative method of accounting no later than January 1, 2013.
-And that the 2015 Cost of Service Application is to be filed on that alternative accounting basis.
+2 At the time of this Application, the Accounting Standard Board ("AcSB") has deferred mandatory

+- 3 adoption of IFRS for qualifying rate-regulated entities to January 1, 2015.
+However, the Board - 4 has directed that all LDC's must adopt either IFRS or an alternative method of accounting no - 5 later than January 1, 2013.
+And that the 2015 Cost of Service Application is to be filed on that - 6 alternative accounting basis.